 Today is spent exploring the remarkable natural phenomenon of Lake Baikal, the largest reservoir of freshwater in the world.
-In the morning your train travels directly alongside Lake Baikal, on the old route of the Trans-Siberian Railway.
-During two extended photo-stops, you have a chance to explore and record the scenic beauty of the lake and its setting.
-A short boat excursion from Port Baikal takes you out onto the lake.
+In the morning, our train travels directly alongside Lake Baikal, on the old route of the Trans-Siberian Railway.
+During two extended photo-stops, we have a chance to explore and record the scenic beauty of the lake and its setting.
+A short boat excursion from Port Baikal takes us out onto the lake.
 Take a swim in the lake, if you wish, and visit a picturesque Baikal village.
 Dinner is a Baikal-style picnic on the lakeshore with a view of the incredible natural surroundings (weather permitting).
 (B, L, D)

 Day 09: Irkutsk

-In the morning, you arrive in Irkutsk, the capital of Eastern Siberia in tsarist times.
-Here you move into your 4* hotel, which is centrally located.
-You can safely leave your large baggage on the private train.
-During your city tour you see the Okhlopkov Drama Theatre, the new memorial to Tsar Alexander III, and the photogenic market hall.
-Around noon you pay a worthwhile visit to an open-air museum with a focus on life and work in historical Siberia.
+In the morning, we arrive in Irkutsk, the capital of Eastern Siberia in Tsarist times.
+Here, we move into our four-star hotel, which is centrally located.
+We can safely leave our large baggage on the private train.
+During our city tour, we see the Okhlopkov Drama Theatre, the new memorial to Tsar Alexander III, and the photogenic market hall.
+Around noon, we pay a worthwhile visit to an open-air museum with a focus on life and work in historical Siberia.

 Day 10: Trans-Siberia